Jimmy Blewett

-James Robert Blewett (born August 26, 1980) is a NASCAR Whelen Modified Tour driver.
-He is the younger brother of the late John Blewett III.
+James Robert Blewett (born August 26, 1980) is an American professional stock car racing driver who last competed in the SMART Modified Tour, driving the No. 99 for Jamie Tomaino.
+He has also previously competed in the NASCAR Whelen Modified Tour.
+He is the younger brother of the late John Blewett III, who also raced in modifieds.

 Early career

 At 14 years of age, Blewett started racing karts at New Egypt Speedway and Flemington Speedway.
 At 18, he moved up into a Pro Stock (Now Sportsman) race car at Wall Township Speedway.
 The following year he moved up a class again, this time into Modifieds.
-His car displayed the number 76, the same number that had belonged to his father, John Jr. His first win in modifieds came seven days before his 20th birthday.
+His car displayed the number 76, the same number that had belonged to his father, John Jr. His first win in Modifieds came seven days before his 20th birthday.

 2001: Showtime Mania

-Blewett's racing started at a high note, by winning Opening Night at Wall, that placed him on top of the points.
-He lost the points lead at least three times One: black flagged for rough riding, Two: involved in a minor accident, and Three: Smashed in the rear at a double points event which was a 76 lapper.
-Fans, Family, Friends and himself felt that his hopes of winning the track title were over but, they were not disappointed for long.
-The next week after losing valuable points from the 76 lapper, John III (Blewett's brother) wrecks Harry Reed (who replaced Blewett in the top spot after the 76 lapper) from the competition, and that opened the door to Blewett, and he regained the top spot for the remainder of the season, and on September 29, 2001 Blewett won his first Wall Township Speedway Title by defeating Harry Reed and multi time track titlist Dave Michel in tow.
-At Turkey Derby, Blewett won two out of the three features, and his hopes of winning overall went up in smoke when he tangled with fellow competitor, Tim Arre.
-Brother John won the overall title which was his second.
+Blewett's racing started at a high note by winning Opening Night at Wall, placing him on top of the points.
+He lost the points lead at least three times.
+1: black flagged for rough riding, 2: involved in a minor accident, and 3: smashed in the rear at a double points event which was a 76 lapper.
+Fans, family, friends, and himself felt that his hopes of winning the track title were over, but they were not disappointed for long.
+The next week after losing valuable points from the 76 lapper, John III (Blewett's brother) wrecks Harry Reed (who replaced Blewett in the top spot after the 76 lapper) from the competition, opening the door to Blewett.
+He regained the top spot for the remainder of the season.
+On 29 September 2001, Blewett won his first Wall Township Speedway Title by defeating Harry Reed and multi-time track titlist Dave Michel in tow.
+At Turkey Derby, Blewett won two out of the three features.
+Unfortunately, his hopes of winning overall went up in smoke when he tangled with fellow competitor, Tim Arre.
+Brother John won his second title.